0x48piraj/wrong8007/docs/development.md

 Triggers may maintain internal state when necessary.
 For example:

-* The keyboard trigger maintains phrase-matching state;
+* The keyboard trigger maintains phrase-matching state
-* The network trigger maintains heartbeat timing state;
+* The network trigger maintains heartbeat timing state
-* USB maintains parsed device rules.
+* USB maintains parsed device rules

 The trigger framework is therefore **not strictly stateless**.
 The important architectural property is that trigger state remains local to the trigger and does not control execution policy.